kormilitzin/the-signature-method-in-machine-learning/README.md

 ## A path from discretely sampled data

 The key ingredient of the signature method is a path constructed from data.
 The path is a continuous piece-wise interpolation of data points.
-For example, consider a collection of pairs {(t_i, X_i)}, where t_i may be thought as time component and X_i is a price of a stock:
+For example, consider a collection of pairs ![f1], where t_i may be thought as time component and X_i is a price of a stock:

-![f1]

 [f1]: http://mathurl.com/y9pjrdyy.png